sphinx-gallery/sphinx-gallery/doc/advanced.rst

 3. ``gallery_conf`` - dictionary containing the configuration of Sphinx-Gallery,
    set under ``sphinx_gallery_conf`` in ``doc/conf.py`` (:ref:`configuration`).
+   Of note, the :ref:`image_srcset <image_srcset>` configuration will provide user specified image resolutions (as floats) and can be used by your custom scraper to enable multi-resolution images.

 It should return a string containing the reST for embedding this figure in the documentation.
 See :func:`~sphinx_gallery.scrapers.matplotlib_scraper` for an